-This warranty does not cover the following:
+This HHT manufacturer's warranty does not cover the following:

 - Changes in surface finishes as a result of normal use.
 As a heating appliance, some changes in color of interior and exterior surface finishes may occur.
-This is not a flaw and is not covered under warranty. - Damage to printed, plated, or enameled surfaces caused by fingerprints, accidents, misuse, scratches, melted items, or other external sources and residues left on the plated surfaces from the use of abrasive cleaners or polishes. - Repair or replacement of parts that are subject to normal wear and tear during the warranty period.
-These parts include: paint, wood, pellet and coal gaskets, firebricks, grates, flame guides, light bulbs, batteries and the discolor-ation of glass. - Minor expansion, contraction, or movement of certain parts causing noise.
-These conditions are normal and complaints related to this noise are not covered by this warranty. - Damages resulting from: (1) failure to install, operate, or maintain the appliance in accordance with the installation instructions, operating instructions, and listing agent identification label furnished with the appliance; (2) failure to install the appliance in accordance with local building codes; (3) shipping or improper handling; (4) improper operation, abuse, misuse, continued operation with damaged, corroded or failed components, accident, or improperly/ incorrectly performed repairs; (5) environmental conditions, inadequate ventilation, negative pressure, or drafting caused by tightly sealed constructions, insufficient make-up air supply, or handling devices such as exhaust fans or forced air furnaces or other such causes; (6) use of fuels other than those specified in the operating instructions; (7) installation or use of components not supplied with the appliance or any other components not expressly authorized and approved by HHT; (8) modification of the appliance not expressly authorized and approved by HHT in writing; and/or (9) interruptions or fluctuations of electrical power supply to the appliance. - Non-HHT venting components, hearth components or other accessories used in conjunction with the appliance. - Any part of a pre-existing fireplace system in which an insert or a decorative gas appliance is installed. - HHT's obligation under this warranty does not extend to the appliance's capability to heat the desired space.
+This is not a flaw and is not covered under warranty. - Damage to printed, plated, or enamelled surfaces caused by fingerprints, accidents, misuse, scratches, melted items, or other external sources and residues left on the plated surfaces from the use of abrasive cleaners or polishes. - Repair or replacement of parts that are subject to normal wear and tear during the warranty period.
+These parts include: paint, wood, pellet and coal gaskets, firebricks, grates, flame guides, light bulbs, batteries and the discoloration of glass. - Expansion, contraction, or movement of certain parts causing noise.
+These conditions are normal and complaints related to this noise are not covered by this warranty. - Damages resulting from: (1) failure to install, operate, or maintain the appliance in accordance with the installation instructions, operating instructions, and listing agent identification label furnished with the appliance; (2) failure to install the appliance in accordance with local building codes; (3) shipping or improper handling; (4) improper operation, abuse, misuse, continued operation with damaged, corroded or failed components, accident, or improperly/incorrectly performed repairs; (5) environmental conditions, inadequate ventilation, negative pressure, or drafting caused by tightly sealed constructions, insufficient make-up air supply, or handling devices such as exhaust fans or forced air furnaces or other such causes; (6) use of fuels other than those specified in the operating instructions; (7) installation or use of components not supplied with the appliance or any other components not expressly authorized and approved by HHT (8) modification of the appliance not expressly authorized and approved by HHT in writing; and/or (9) interruptions or fluctuations of electrical power supply to the appliance.

+- Non Heat & Glo venting components, hearth components or other accessories used in conjunction with the appliance. - · Any part of a pre-existing fireplace system in which an insert or a decorative gas appliance is installed. - Removal, installation, reinstallation, set up or any other costs associated with a claim including travel and shipping charges for parts - HHT's obligation under this warranty does not extend to the appliance's capability to heat the desired space.
 Information is provided to assist the consumer and the dealer in selecting the proper appliance for the application.
 Consideration must be given to appliance location and configuration, environmental conditions, insulation and air tightness of the structure.